sreenivas1026/portfolio-srinivas/README.md

 ## 📋 Repository Structure

 This is a static portfolio website with no server-side dependencies.
-It's organized into the following directories:

-- `/` - Main portfolio website files (index.html)
-- `/assets` - Website assets (images, CSS, JS)
-- `/public` - Public downloadable files including the resume PDF
-- `/resume` - Source files for the one-page resume with PDF generation script
+All files are located in the root directory for simplicity and easier deployment:

 ```
 /
-├── assets/
-│   └── img/           # Images and icons
-├── public/
-│   └── resume.pdf     # Your resume (replace with your actual resume)
 ├── index.html         # Main HTML file with all content, styles and scripts
+├── One_Page_Resume.html  # HTML version of your resume
+├── resume.pdf         # PDF version of your resume (downloadable)
+├── image.png          # Your profile image
+├── favicon.ico        # Website favicon
+├── placeholder.svg    # Placeholder image (if needed)
 ├── visitor-notification-setup.md # Instructions for the visitor notification system
 └── README.md          # This file
 ```